john-heyer/john-heyer.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
-I'm currently a Machine Learning Research Engineer at Scale AI, building "models as a service" for enterprise customers interesting in GenAI applications.
+I'm currently a Machine Learning Research Engineer at Scale AI, building "models as a service" for enterprise customers interested in GenAI applications.
 Recently, I was an Applied Scientist at Amazon (scientist by title, engineer at heart <3) for 3 years, where I worked on question answering for Alexa (now the ~AGI~ organization).
 I'm interested in agents, information retrieval, safety, evaluation -- all the things.
 I've trained the occasional language model of the large variety.